 Tone Can Be Important

 It is also recommended that you add some levity to the discussion.
 It reduces the tension and allows you to focus on the issue without sounding angry or upset.
-And sometimes it doesn’t need to be a long drawn-out discussion.
-For instance, when try to confront kids with a big smile, saying something like, “Wow!
+And sometimes, it doesn’t need to be a long, drawn-out discussion.
+For instance, when trying to confront kids with a big smile, saying something like, “Wow!
 You really blew it!
 What happened? ” Approaching it this way tends to make the teen respond, “Yeah, I guess I did.”
-Getting them to agree and take ownership for their mistake is a healthy first step.
-And asking them “what happened?” gives them an opportunity to respond and explain themselves without inferring that it was all their fault.
+Getting them to agree and take ownership of their mistake is a healthy first step.
+And asking them “what happened?” allows them to respond and explain themselves without inferring that it was all their fault.

 The way that you manage confrontation is more important than you may think.
 How you relate to and interact with your children at such pivotal times will determine the quality of your relationship with them in the future.
-How you stand with them even in their times of misbehavior will determine if your children will mature into caring, loving and responsible adults.
+In addition, how you stand with them even in their times of misbehavior will determine if your children will mature into caring, loving, and responsible adults.